towerofpower256/davidmac.pro/src/posts/2020-12-20-reading-field-picker/index.md

 - Solution
 ---

 In ServiceNow there are special fields called **Field List** fields which allow you to select fields from a table.
 These fields also allow you to dot-walk down into fields on related tables.

-For example, on an **incident** table you can select:
+For example, a **Field List** aimed at the **incident** table can select:
-`Assigned to -> Department -> Department head` which would look like `assigned_to.department.dept_head`
+`Assigned to -> Department -> Department head` which would have the value of:
+`assigned_to.department.dept_head`

 In essence, it lets you dot-walking without having to hard-code the fields to dot-walk through.